 These have been scientifically proven to engage students due to the way they take people through an animated and visual process step by step as to not overwhelm the viewer.
 You can use these for anything from educational or training videos to explaining how your product or service works to new customers and leads.

 Explaindio Whiteboard Animation Software is our favorite tool for creating this kind of video content because the software runs on your computer, is more affordable than many of the others like VideoScribe, TruScribe, etc and is extremely easy to use.
 You can use Explaindio to create all sorts of videos to use in your business or training course online not just Whiteboard videos.

 Explainer videos are another popular format with a lot in common with whiteboard animations in that they are one of the most effective ways to educate and explain something to your audience.
 The other benefit is you can create these without any raw video footage or cameras by simply using software to create slides and scenes to help tell your story in a presentation type video.

-Camtasia is our favourite tool for recording your screen and then adding enhancements to improve the impact of the video as an educational tool such as highlighting, magnifying glass, recording your webcam in the corner so you can make your video content more personable than just the screen on its own and much more.
-Learn more
+Camtasia is our favorite tool for recording your screen and then adding enhancements to improve the impact of the video as an educational tool such as highlighting, magnifying glass, recording your webcam in the corner so you can make your video content more personable than just the screen on its own and much more.

 Video Editor Suites

 Ultimately when you want to have full control over the videos you produce you will need video editing software but which you use likely depends on your skill level.
 If you are new to video editing then you are likely to want to start off with either iMovie or Microsoft Movie Maker, to begin with just to learn the basics and get up to speed but you may feel limited after a while and want to upgrade to something a bit more feature-packed.